riscv/sail-riscv/doc/ReadingGuide.md

   and uses the same HTIF (host-target interface) mechanism as the Spike emulator to detect termination of execution.

-- `riscv_analysis.sail` is used in the formal operational RVWMO memory model.

 Note that the files above are listed in dependency order, i.e. files earlier in the order do not depend on later files.